YannCebron/m68kplugin/docs/getting_started.md

 All sources and include files must be located in the same project to be resolved.

 By default, all files with extension `.s`, `.asm`, `.i`, `.inc`, and `.x68` are treated as M68k assembly sources.
 See *Motorola 68000 Assembler* entry in *Settings \| Editor \| File Types* to customize.

-On initial opening of existing sources, or when many source files are changed, the IDE will _index_ changed files to track all relevant information.
+On initial opening of existing sources, or when many source files are changed, the IDE will analyze relevant files to track all information.
 It should usually not take a noticeable amount of time, during which some functionality (e.g., resolving/navigation) is not fully available.

 ## Building

 [vasm](http://sun.hasenbraten.de/vasm/) executable can easily be invoked via [External Tools](https://www.jetbrains.com/help/idea/configuring-third-party-tools.html) and mapped to a keyboard shortcut for convenience.
 Warning/error messages in the console provide navigation links to the _file:lineNumber_ or _label name_ source (see [IDE](features/ide.md)).

 Alternatively, any supported build system can be used, e.g., [Makefile](https://plugins.jetbrains.com/plugin/9333-makefile-language).